Download the PHP package rebing/graphql-laravel without Composer

 Privacy

 You can set custom privacy attributes for every Type's Field.
 If a field is not allowed, null will be returned.
-For example, if you want the user's email to only be accessible to themselves:
+Privacy is enforced at the field resolver level, so it works universally - whether the type is a root query result or a nested sub-type.

-or you can create a class that extends the abstract GraphQL Privacy class:
+You can also create a class that extends the abstract Privacy class:

 Query variables